Oregon sheriff known for standoff to resign over funds

 Harney County Sheriff Dave Ward announced his decision to resign on Dec.
-31 in an opinion piece published in the Burns Times-Herald on Wednesday.
+31 in an opinion piece published Wednesday in the Burns Times-Herald.
 He said he was not willing to continue operating a jail “that is not funded to meet the minimum standards required” or to stand by while more staffers are laid off.

 Ward was sheriff in 2016 when armed protesters angry about federal control of Western lands overtook the Malheur National Wildlife Refuge in the remote county and stayed there for weeks.
-The standoff attracted international attention, and Ward became the face of local government authority.
+Ward became the face of local government authority.

 The deficit in the general fund is more than $800,000 in the next fiscal year, according to county budget documents cited by Oregon Public Broadcasting.